ekshaks/ragpipe/README.md

 ## API Usage

-Embed ragpipe into your Agentic query resolvers by delegating fine-grained retrieval to ragpipe.
+Embed ragpipe into your Agents by delegating fine-grained retrieval to ragpipe.

 ```python